trojrobert/Logictic-regression/README.md

 # Logistic-regression
-Performing a logistic regression on a Social Network dataset, the features is the age and the estimated salary of the users, the target is purchase.
+Performing a logistic regression on a Social Network dataset, the features is the age and the estimated salary of the users, the target is to know if a user purchase a product or not

 ### Objective
 ---